UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 - [Identification of item], in the Colvin M. Edwards Photographic Collection #P0116, North Carolina Collection Photographic Archives, The Wilson Library, University of North Carolina at Chapel Hill.

+If the title is revised at a later date, add a note after the citation information:

+[Identification of item], in the James Reeve Stuart Recollections of Christmas at Roupelmond Plantation #702-z, Southern Historical Collection, The Wilson Library, University of North Carolina at Chapel Hill.
+[Note: title revised from James R. Stuart's Cousin Jimmie Christmas on the Plantation in July 2020.]

 # Privacy Statement